You Can Learn About the Intriguing History of Dartmoor Prison at the Prison Museum :

 Dartmoor Prison has an interesting history and for those who are curious about prison life and Dartmoor’s infamous inmates – from prisoners-of-war to conscientious objectors to dangerous convicts – you can visit the Dartmoor Prison Museum which is housed just past the main prison entrance.
 Dartmoor Prison Museum is unique as it is the only prison owned by H.M.
 Prison Service that is open to the public.
 At the museum you can even buy a range of goods made by the prisoners.
 (Note: No photography is allowed inside the museum.)

-As for me, I guess the long-distance view of the prison is sufficient!What about you?
-What are your thoughts on this subject?
+As for me, I guess the long-distance view of the prison is sufficient!Please share your thoughts on this by posting a comment below.